Python Constructs & Modules

 Provider Configuration & State Management Boundaries

 Provider configuration dictates API authentication and resource routing.
-You must pin versions explicitly and isolate state per environment.
+Pin versions explicitly and isolate state per environment.
 Shared state files cause concurrent write conflicts and cross-module drift.

 Provider Version Pinning & Alias Mapping